xmondo/terraform_libvirt_vms/README.md

 # Terraform Libvirt VMs

-Terraform configuration file to deploy one or more KVM guests.
+Terraform configuration file to deploy one or more KVM guests with an Ansible user for post-deployment configuration tasks.

 # Usage